Pregnant Scrapbooking: Simple Tips For Scrapping This Very Special Time!

 Pregnant scrapbooking is incredibly popular and lots of fun!

-Moms-to-be are eager to share their exciting news with family and friends, and what better way than to create a scrapbook.
-Read on for cool ideas on how to get started with your pregnant scrapbooking journey!
+Moms-to-be are eager to share their exciting news with family and friends, and what better way than to create a beautiful scrapbook page.
+Read on for cool scrapbook page ideas on how to get started with your pregnant scrapbooking journey!

 Choose how you want to showcase your pregnant scrapbook page photos